MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 ## Before you start

-Your lab environment must include the following: Git 2.48 or later, .NET SDK 9.0 or later, GitHub CLI, Visual Studio Code with the C# Dev Kit extension, and access to a GitHub account with GitHub Copilot enabled.
+Your lab environment must include the following: Git 2.48 or later, .NET SDK 9.0 or later, Visual Studio Code with the C# Dev Kit extension, and access to a GitHub account with GitHub Copilot enabled.

 If you're using a local PC as a lab environment for this exercise: